DO YOU HAVE CHEST PAIN AFTER A CAR ACCIDENT?

 If the other driver caused the collision, his insurance should pay for your medical expenses.
 Unfortunately, the insurance company will not pay the costs until you settle the case.
 In the interim, your health insurance company may pay a portion of the bills.
 Any medical bills that are not paid by health insurance are your legal responsibility.

-Some healthcare providers will accept a letter from an attorney stating that you are pursuing a personal injury claim and will pay the bills from proceeds recovered for the claim.
+Some healthcare providers will accept a letter from a personal injury attorney stating that you are pursuing a claim and will pay the bills from proceeds recovered for the claim.
 However, if you do not receive compensation from the other driver, you are ultimately responsible for the medial costs.
 Our Sacramento car accident attorneys can help you seek full compensation for your medical bills from the at-fault driver.

 Other Costs and Damages of a Car Accident